nim-lang/nimble/developers.markdown

 package exposes only one module or multiple modules.

-If your package exposes only a single module, then that module should be present in the root directory (the directory with the babel file) of your git repository, it is recommended that in this case you name that module whatever your package's name is.
+If your package exposes only a single module, then that module should be present in the root directory (the directory with the .babel file) of your git repository, it is recommended that in this case you name that module whatever your package's name is.
 A good example of this is the [jester](https://github.com/dom96/jester) package which exposes the ``jester``